KlausBlum/LO-ly-wiki/Introduction.md

 <a href="http://lilypondblog.org/wp-content/uploads/2017/03/OLy-Toolbar-01.gif"><img class="aligncenter size-full wp-image-4673" src="http://lilypondblog.org/wp-content/uploads/2017/03/OLy-Toolbar-01.gif" alt="OLy-Toolbar-01" width="181" height="118" /></a>

-(Don't worry if you get two message boxes telling you that some folders ("language" and "templates") have been created.
+At the very first launch you will get two message boxes telling you that some folders ("language" and "templates") have been created.
 Just click "OK" to close the message boxes.
-Next time they won't show up again.)
+Next time they won't show up again.

+Also don't worry if one message box says that LilyPond could not be executed.
+Again, just click "OK".
+We'll fix that in a moment.

 Now you should see the OOoLilyPond Editor window.